 Black By Default

-Apparently the fact that his father is not American and actually from an African nation means that Barack Obama, the president, has no African American stock in his genes.
+Apparently, the fact that his father is not American and actually from an African nation means that Barack Obama has no African American stock in his genes.

 - Asked to Declare His Race, Obama Checks ‘Black’